BS in Business Courses

 Prerequisites: QBA301.

-This course covers the basic concepts of descriptive and inferential statistics relevant to managerial decision making.
-Topics include data analysis, probability, random variables, sampling distributions, estimation, hypothesis testing and regression.
-Examples and case studies are drawn from finance, marketing, and management to aid understanding of the statistical techniques and assist in their implementation.
-Extensive use of statistical software package tools is made for representing and analyzing data.
+This course introduces the principles of descriptive and inferential statistics for generating business insights and supporting data-driven decision-making.
+Topics include data analysis and visualization, probability, random variables, sampling distributions, estimation, hypothesis testing, and regression.
+Examples and case studies from finance, marketing, and management help students apply and interpret statistical techniques in practical business contexts.
+Extensive use is made of statistical software tools for data analysis, visualization, and interpretation.
+Equivalent: QBA201 Managerial Statistics

 This course addresses more advanced topics in statistics for business students.